 The cost of workers’ compensation insurance is around $1.25 for each $100 payroll you processed.
 For example, a company that processes $500,000 of payroll can expect to pay around $6,250 in insurance.
 Even if you have no employees or a very low payroll, your company may be subject to a $250 minimum premium.

 Almost all jobs will require you to pay at least minimum wage.
 If you need any assistance on the federal guidelines on exemptions, please use the following: Federal Exemptions for Minimum Wage.

 North Dakota’s current minimum wage is $7.25 per hour for non-tipped employees.
-There’s also a $2.13 cash wage per hour for tipped employees, provided that their tips allow them to receive a minimum wage of $7.25 per hour.
+There’s also a $4.86 cash wage per hour for tipped employees, provided that their tips allow them to receive a minimum wage of $7.25 per hour.
+Up to 33% of a tipped worker’s wage can be used as a tip credit for employers.
 This is the same minimum wage requirement as the federal government.

 North Dakota adheres to the federal guidelines regarding overtime.
 You’ll need to pay one and a half times the regular hourly rate of pay for any hours over 40 that your employees work in a workweek.
+North Dakota allows hospital and residential care employers to adopt a 14-day overtime period.
 For more information, please see our guide on calculating overtime.

 Different Ways to Pay Employees

 In North Dakota, you are able to pay employees via standard payment options, including cash, paper check, direct deposit, and payroll card.
 If you decide to pay employees via pay card, you must make sure that all fees are covered without it affecting the employee’s pay.